hoannguyen02/hoannguyen02/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on javascript(react, next)
-- 🌱 I’m currently learning python and ML
+- 🌱 I’m currently learning threejs
 - 📫 How to reach me: nguyen.hoan02(skype)